Bright Light Bright Light

-Rod Thomas (stage name Bright Light Bright Light) is a Welsh independent singer-songwriter, based in New York.
+Rod Thomas (born 30 October 1982), known professionally as Bright Light Bright Light, is a Welsh electro-pop singer, DJ, composer and producer based in New York City.
 Bright Light Bright Light incorporates many elements of nu-disco into his music, also branching into synthpop, dance and house music.
-Two of his albums have reached the top 20 on the UK Independent Albums Chart.
+Four of his albums have reached the top 20 on the UK Independent Albums Chart.

 Career

-1982-2009: Early years
+1982–2009: Early years

 Thomas grew up in a small village near Neath, Wales, and learned several instruments as a child, including piano.
 His first forays into music were more folk-based, led by acoustic guitar with, due to a lack of equipment, minimal beats around it.
 Thomas later stated his dalliance with folk was due to his lack of knowledge with production techniques, and that he was always drawn to house and synthpop.
 He left Wales to take a place reading English literature and creative writing at Warwick University, then made the move to London.
 In London he set up a studio at home, and spent rush hours busking busy London tube stations.
-In 2009 he sent demo tracks to American producer Boom Bip, resulting in Thomas being invited to Los Angeles for two weeks to collaborate on tracks.
+In 2009, he sent demo tracks to American producer Boom Bip, resulting in Thomas being invited to Los Angeles for two weeks to collaborate on tracks.
 Thomas stated Boom Bip's production on the song "A New Word to Say" helped him find "my sound".